Co-de-iT/GH2RHP/README.md

 # GH definition

-In File > Document Properties, tick the “Keep on after command completes” option:
+There are .gh example files for HumanUI, Synapse and UIPlus.
+Once you pick the one you need, in File > Document Properties, tick the “Keep on after command completes” option:

 ![image.png](media/image.png)